edwardcapriolo/teknek/teknek-web/README.md

-This interface will manage Technique.
+This interface will manage Teknek.
 It should be able to do a few things at minimum.

 Primative Auth with Usename password
 View Configures plans as JSON (text box)